MinersWin/Proxmox-VM-Template-Generator/README.md

 # Proxmox VM Template Generator

-An automated tool for creating and configuring Ubuntu Cloud Image-based VMs in Proxmox VE with standardized settings and security configurations.
+An automated tool for creating and configuring Ubuntu Cloud Image-based VMs in Proxmox VE with standardized settings.
+This tool is specifically designed for VPS providers to create standardized VM templates with simplified user access.

+## Important Disclaimer

+This tool is designed and used in production by [Nerdscave Hosting](https://nerdscave-hosting.com) and [Servermanagementpanel](https://servermanagementpanel.com).
+It is specifically tailored for VPS hosting providers who need to maintain a balance between security and usability for their customers.

+### Security Notice

+By default, this tool configures VMs with:
+- Root-only user setup for simplified customer access
+- SSH configuration allowing both key-based and password authentication for root (configurable in [sshd_config](data/etc/ssh/sshd_config))
+- Basic security settings suitable for VPS environments

+**⚠️ Warning**: If you plan to use this for purposes other than VPS hosting, you should consider modifying these security settings:
+- Disable root password authentication
+- Create and use non-root users
+- Implement stricter SSH security policies

+**Note**: Future versions will allow all security and system settings to be configured through the [config.conf](config.conf) file.

 ## Overview